 In 2012 Rainbows celebrated their 25th Birthday, they had a special anniversary badge, designed by a Rainbow, and all sorts of special events were organised including parties, outings, gatherings and sleepovers.
 A special new Roundabout was introduced too, to mark the special birthday.

 In 2013 new Roundabout badges were introduced, so instead of the Generic Roundabout badges which were the same apart from the coloured edges, specific badges were introduced for each Roundabout.

-In 2017 Rainbows are celebrating their 30th Birthday with a range of local events.
-Countries and regions have each created their own challenges and celebration events, such as Scotland's Mermaid challenge.
+In 2017 Rainbows celebrated their 30th Birthday with a range of local events.
+Countries and regions each created their own challenges and celebration events, such as Scotland's Mermaid challenge.